🔄 Backend-Controlled, UI-Compatible API Flow

 Implementation Guide

-The assistant message needs to be injected manually as a critical prerequisite before triggering the completion.
+The assistant message needs to be added to the chat response object in memory as a critical prerequisite before triggering the completion.
 This step is essential because the Open WebUI frontend expects assistant messages to exist in a specific structure.

 The assistant message must appear in both locations: